How to Design an Employee Benefits Plan

 Attract top talent

-In this ultra-competitive market, employee benefits are a recruitment strategy as much as they are an HR function.
-The best candidates have their pick of solid job offers to choose from, and they won’t settle for one with a company whose benefits aren’t up to snuff.
+It’s an ultra-competitive market out there, employee benefits are a recruitment strategy as much as they are an HR function.
+The best candidates have their pick of solid job offers to choose from, and they won’t settle for one with a company whose benefits are sub par.

 Boost retention